elitekaycy/advanced-java/week1/reflectionsXAnnotations/classloader/readme.md

 ## Overview

-This project showcases a custom Java class loader implementation capable of dynamically loading classes annotated with `@Loadable`.
-Using reflection, the application demonstrates how to invoke methods on these dynamically loaded classes based on runtime annotations.
+This project demonstrates a custom Java class loader capable of dynamically loading classes annotated with @Loadable.
+Using reflection, it allows invocation of annotated methods at runtime.
+Key components include CustomClassLoader for loading from directories, CustomClassLoaderTestMain for demonstration, Loadable Annotation for marking dynamic classes, and LoadableClass examples.

 ### Components